japila-books/apache-spark-internals/docs/memory/MemoryManager.md

 `releaseExecutionMemory`...FIXME

-NOTE: `releaseExecutionMemory` is used when `TaskMemoryManager` is requested to xref:TaskMemoryManager.adoc#releaseExecutionMemory[releaseExecutionMemory] and xref:TaskMemoryManager.adoc#cleanUpAllAllocatedMemory[cleanUpAllAllocatedMemory]
+NOTE: `releaseExecutionMemory` is used when `TaskMemoryManager` is requested to TaskMemoryManager.md#releaseExecutionMemory[releaseExecutionMemory] and TaskMemoryManager.md#cleanUpAllAllocatedMemory[cleanUpAllAllocatedMemory]

 == [[releaseAllExecutionMemoryForTask]] `releaseAllExecutionMemoryForTask` Method